jonniespratley/angular-cms/README.md

 ---

 ## TODO
-The following list is features that are comming.
+The following list is features that are coming.

 * user management & user roles
 * action and view permissions
-* content versioning and audit
-* some form of workflow and notifications
 * i18n support on literals and object versions
 * normalized database schema design
 * some form of content import-export
 * assets management and thumbnail generation for uploads
 * Valid XHTML (compressed with GZIP)
 * Rich text editing (e.g FCKeditor) which generates accessible markup
-* Valid and minified CSS and javascript (e.g using YUI)
-* automatically generated sitemaps.org document
-* integration with Google Analytics
-* automatic RSS feeds
-* open search support
+* search support
-* print css and/or print versions of content
-* SEO consideration for duplicate content (e.g use of canonical tag)

 ---